biopython/biopython.github.io/wiki/Continuous_integration.md

 buildslave start your\_slave\_directory

-Remember to have the external applications that you wish to test (e.g. blast) correctly installed.
+Remember to have the external applications that you wish to test (e.g. blast) correctly installed, if you want to test all of Biopython you might want to have a look at the [List of applications executed via Biopython](List_of_applications_executed_via_Biopython "wikilink") and install them all.
 You should also have all dependencies needed by Biopython installed (e.g. NumPy).

 **Please read the security notes at the end.**